San228155/Santiago-Ornelas-Ramirez/readme.md

 ---

 ## Additional Skills
-- High degree of conceptual knowledge of Data Science and Machine Learning
+- High degree of conceptual knowledge of Data Science, Machine Learning, and Deep Learning
 - Thesis in: Optimal Hyper Parameter Selection for Training Neural Networks with Heaviside Function
 - Highly adaptable to diverse cultural and professional environments